scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

 - Python is dynamically typed, and Scala is statically typed
   - Though it’s statically typed, Scala features like type inference make it feel like a dynamic language
-- In addition to being an OOP language, Scala is also a pure FP language
 - Python is interpreted, and Scala code is compiled to *.class* files, and runs on the Java Virtual Machine (JVM)
 - In addition to running on the JVM, the [Scala.js](https://www.scala-js.org) project lets you use Scala as a JavaScript replacement
 - The [Scala Native](https://scala-native.readthedocs.io/en/v0.3.9-docs) project lets you write “systems” level code, and compiles to native executables